achyutk/Music-Genre-Prediction/README.md

 Method2: This method uses audio files from the sourced website to predict the genre of the music.
 An **LSTM model architecture** was tested on two different audio set.
 One original clips, divided into 3 sec clips.
 Another dataset formed by implementing a **GAN**.
 The accuracy of LSTM model was test on the two dataset.

+The datset used to train all the models is made publically available at the following link: https://drive.google.com/drive/folders/1Fq5LwbKNseS488vZ1P4NN-Wq8qJ4gGi7?usp=sharing